 Cappadocia has been on my bucket list for a while.
 I had built it up to be the most amazing place ever and it really didn’t disappoint.
+I’ll be telling you all the best free things to do in Cappadocia, as well as how you can splurge on a hot air balloon ride (including what no one tells you before!)
 It is now one of my favourite places I have been to in the world due to its unique landscape and the most incredible views, from the rock formations to the hundreds of balloons that fly up over them every morning.

 I flew from London to Istanbul and from there I got a domestic flight to Kayseri Airport, which takes about an hour and a half.
 In Kayseri we hopped onto a shuttle bus, which I would advise to arrange before you arrive to avoid being stuck.
 The shuttle takes about 30minutes to an hour depending on where you stay.
 You can get a coach from Istanbul but it’s a long ride whereas the flights were about £30 so definitely worth it.

 Where to Stay in Cappadocia?

 I would definitely recommend staying in Göreme.
 There are other areas such as Uçhisar and Ürgüp, but from Göreme you get the best view of the balloons in the morning.
 If you want to stay in one of the more popular hotels such as Sultan Cave Suites, make sure you book well in advance.
 I stayed in a guesthouse called Fairy Chimney Inn, in an actual fairy chimney!
 It is one of the highest up places to stay so has an incredible view.
 There are many cave hotels to choose from, the 10 best cave hotels are linked for you to choose from!